Codecademy/docs/content/general/concepts/what-is-cloud-computing/what-is-cloud-computing.md

 ### Hybrid cloud

-Hybrid clouds are the combination of both public and private clouds that allows data and applications to be shared between them.
-By allowing data and applications to move between private and public clouds, it provides business greater flexibility, more deployment options and helps optimize existing infrastructure, security and compliance.
+Hybrid clouds are a combination of both private and public clouds.
+Data and applications are allowed to be shared between the private and public clouds.
+Allowing data and applications to move between private and public clouds provides businesses greater flexibility, more deployment options, and helps optimize existing infrastructure, security and compliance.

 ## Benefits of Cloud Computing